Find providers

 How to Help Someone with ADHD and Anger Issues

-Adults with ADHD often exhibit anger, sometimes at those who are trying to help.
-Figuring out how to best help someone with ADHD involves understanding that they’re likely to get angry from time to time.
+People with ADHD often exhibit anger, often at those who are trying to help.
+Figuring out how to best help someone with ADHD involves understanding that they’re likely to get angry.
 Your assistance will best benefit them if you work to diffuse the situation.

 The symptoms of ADHD can be misunderstood as something everybody goes through from time to time.
 The difference is that someone afflicted with ADHD doesn’t often feel relief from those symptoms.
 The first step in diffusing some of the frustration and anger associated with this disorder is simply validating their experience.
 Acknowledge that you know they’re suffering from ADHD, which is a real medical condition.